openvinotoolkit/open_model_zoo/demos/python_demos/speech_recognition_demo/README.md

 After computing audio features, running a neural network to get per-frame character probabilities, and CTC decoding, the demo prints the decoded text together with the timings of the processing stages.

+## Prerequisites

-The app depends on `ctcdecode_numpy` Python\* module, its installation is described below.
+The demo depends on the `ctcdecode_numpy` Python extension module, which implements CTC decoding in C++ for faster decoding.
+Please refer to [Using Open Model Zoo demos](../../README.md) for instructions on how to build the extension module and prepare the environment for running the demo.

 ## Model preparation